 AVC does not endorse or represent any product featured or discussed on this site.

-Any statements made in reference to health and or nutrition have not been evaluated by the Food and Drug Administration.
+DISCLAIMER: Any statements made in reference to health and or nutrition have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.
 If you are pregnant, nursing, taking medication, or have a medical condition, consult your physician before using this product.

-SAFETY STRATEGIES FOR YOUR FAMILY
+SAFETY STRATEGIES FOR YOUR FAMILY A helpful guideline for you.

 HELP PREVENT CHILD ABDUCTION & ASSIST MISSING ELDERLY